Opentaste/bombolone/readme.md

 ## Tests
-In Bombolone there is an environment for testing any module or webpage.
+In Bombolone will is an environment for testing any module or webpage.

 ## Who we are